Dkusner/Challenge1/README.md

 d)	The script the groups the data and outputs a CSV file which contains a readable table.

-e)	Within the in python console, run command: xxxxxxxxxx.
-Once the command  is executed, a csv file (filename.csv)  is output in the home directory.
+e)	Within the in python console, run command: runfile('~getEngagements.py').

+d)  Output: Once the command  is executed, a csv file "getEngagements_output.csv"  is created in the home directory.

 ## 4. Reading Data